chryschi/mp-portfolio-new/README.md

 - Custom scrollbar for project description view
 - Page transitions
 - Styled error page
+- Carousel images resize when viewport is resized

 ## Future Bug Fixes

-- [x] carousel behaving as expected when trying to drag it or navigate with arrow buttons
+- [x] Carousel behaving as expected when trying to drag it or navigate with arrow buttons
+- [] Carousel image gaps are just as wide as necessary (not like viewed with Firefox)
-- [] carousel has always full length regardless of screen width
+- [] Carousel has always full length regardless of screen width
-- [] scrollbar only appears when necessary
+- [] Scrollbar only appears when necessary for all pages